e271828e/Flight.jl/docs/notes/design/framework_spec.md

 **The doctrine, final form.** While a simulation runs, the periphery stages root-input writes and issues control commands.
 Structurally, it does nothing else.
 Anything that wants to poke the model mid-run is one of three things.
-It is an *input* in disguise, so wire a slot and a guard.
+It is an *input* in disguise, so wire a root input and a guard.
 It is *model behavior* in disguise, so add a scenario component.
 Or it is a *wall-clock interaction*, so attach a device.
 Graceful termination follows the same shape ([§13.5][s13-5]): a declared stop [face](#g-face) in the model, plus `stop_on`